 Officials at SSA and its Office of the Inspector General (OIG) cited several policy and staffing changes, along with changes due to the COVID-19 pandemic, which could explain some of the fluctuations in the extent to which judges met the productivity expectations over time.
-A regulatory change effective in April 2015 generally requires claimants to submit all evidence known to them that relates to the disability claim.39 According to SSA and the OIG, this change resulted in larger amounts of information for staff and judges to review, and negatively affected judges' ability to meet the annual dispositions expectation in the following years.40 The OIG also explained that, at about the same time, a renewed focus on quality resulted in judges spending more time on their cases and reduced the number of decisions they could make.41 In addition, having fewer support staff affected judges' ability to meet the annual productivity expectation, according to the OIG report.
-For example, having insufficient numbers of decision writers was cited as a top factor that led to a large backlog of written decisions in fiscal year 2017, according to the OIG.42 In a prior report, we also discussed how varying ratios of support staff per judge, including decision writers, can affect judges' productivity.43 In fiscal years 2018 and 2019, SSA hired almost 700 decision writers, which SSA officials said contributed to the increased percentage of judges who met the annual productivity expectation in those years.
+A regulatory change effective in April 2015 generally requires claimants to submit all evidence known to them that relates to the disability claim.
+According to SSA and the OIG, this change resulted in larger amounts of information for staff and judges to review, and negatively affected judges' ability to meet the annual dispositions expectation in the following years.
+The OIG also explained that, at about the same time, a renewed focus on quality resulted in judges spending more time on their cases and reduced the number of decisions they could make.
+41 In addition, having fewer support staff affected judges' ability to meet the annual productivity expectation, according to the OIG report.
+For example, having insufficient numbers of decision writers was cited as a top factor that led to a large backlog of written decisions in fiscal year 2017, according to the OIG.42 In a prior report, we also discussed how varying ratios of support staff per judge, including decision writers, can affect judges' productivity.
+In fiscal years 2018 and 2019, SSA hired almost 700 decision writers, which SSA officials said contributed to the increased percentage of judges who met the annual productivity expectation in those years.
 SSA officials also attributed the increase to the agency's increased oversight of judges.
+However, these officials said the decrease in fiscal year 2020 was largely related to the COVID-19 pandemic.